SheepTester/longer-tweets/_posts/2022-07-08-google-ctf.md

 As a quick summary so far, the original HTML file runs this code on start, so I included this code directly in my stripped down copy of the JS Safe.
 It seems to check the password when `document.body.className` is set to the safe's password, which is the challenge's flag. `Br0w53R_Bu9s_C4Nt_s70p_Y0u` did seem like part of the flag, but unfortunately JS Safe 4.0 did not accept `CTF{Br0w53R_Bu9s_C4Nt_s70p_Y0u}`.
 I guess life can't be so easy!

-## wow
+## Wow, such nice debug skills

 I played around with the code near the end of the HTML file, which did funny things like adding a `splice` method to all objects, setting `Error.prepareStackTrace`, and defining `ChecksumError`.

 ![JavaScript code.][no-devtools]

 Because devtools kept crashing, I decided that they only had that code to crash devtools, so it wasn't necessary for the JS Safe.
-I commented it out.
+I commented it out.[^6]

+[^6]: It might be worth going back and seeing how they work, but it wasn't relevant for the challenge.

 I had only been focusing on the `<script>` tag towards the end of the document, but there was a whole chunk of JavaScript earlier in the HTML that I had been ignoring.
 It starts by defining `code`, containing what seemed to be JavaScript, and then running `setTimeout` on a string, like I found earlier.[^5]